wp-plugins/quick-contact-form/readme.txt

 == Installation ==

-1. Download the plugin.
-2. Login to your wordpress dashboard.
+1. Login to your wordpress dashboard.
-3. Go to 'Plugins', 'Add New' then 'Upload'.
+3. Go to 'Plugins', 'Add New' then search for 'Quick Contact Form'.
-4. Browse to the downloaded plugin then then 'Install Now'.
+4. Follow the on screen instructions.
 5. Activate the plugin.
 6. Go to the plugin 'Settings' page to add the recipient's email address.
 7. Edit any of the form settings if you wish.